genesiscommunitysuccess/docs/docs/server-reference/infrastructure/clusters.md

 ## Encryption of data in transit and REST

 Genesis recommends using a local reverse proxy with SSL termination to provide end-to-end encryption from the web application to the application back end.
-The platform does not provide specific functionality to encrypt data at REST, as this is best achived by the database solution deployed for the overall installation and/or the disk partition encryption of the Virtual Machine (VM).
+The platform does not provide specific functionality to encrypt data at REST, as this is best achieved by the database solution deployed for the overall installation and/or the disk partition encryption of the Virtual Machine (VM).